+The Index was an equity index based on the Parent Index and which reflected Shariah investment principles and included large- and mid-cap securities across 24 Emerging Markets (EM) countries, as determined by the Index provider.

+The Index was constructed from the Parent Index by applying the following values and climate-based exclusionary criteria (as defined by the Index provider in the Index methodology):

+- Controversial weapons; - Nuclear weapons;

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

+- Civilian firearms;

+- Tobacco;

+- Thermal Coal power;

+- Thermal Coal mining;

+- Oil Sands extraction;

+- Oil Sands Reserves Ownership; and

+- All companies that fail to comply with the United Nations Global Compact principles.

-The Index was an equity index based on the MSCI Japan Islamic Index and which reflected Shariah investment principles and included large and mid-cap securities of the Japanese equity markets as determined by the Index provider.
-The Index was constructed from the Parent Index by applying the following values and climate-based exclusionary criteria (as defined by the Index provider in the Index methodology): Each of the exclusionary criteria may have applied thresholds which were defined by the Index provider and set out in the Index methodology and which may have been amended from time to time.
+Each of the exclusionary criteria may have applied thresholds which were defined by the Index provider and set out in the Index methodology and which may have been amended from time to time.

 In addition to the application of the exclusionary criteria, the Index applied the MSCI ESG Universal Indexes methodology to achieve its ESG objective.

-To achieve this, the Index provider applied the following steps to the Parent Index:
+To achieve this, the Index provider applied the following steps to the Parent Index: (i) the Index provider excluded the securities with the weakest ESG profile from the Parent Index:

-- (i) the Index provider excluded the securities with the weakest ESG profile from the Parent Index; - (ii) the Index provider defined an ESG re-weighting factor that reflected an assessment of both the current ESG profile, based on the current MSCI ESG Rating, as well as the trend in that profile; and - (iii) the Index provider re-weighted securities from the free-float market cap weights of their parent index using this combined ESG score to construct the Index.
+- (ii) the Index provider defined an ESG re-weighting factor that reflected an assessment of both the current ESG profile, based on the current MSCI ESG Rating, as well as the trend in that profile; and - (iii) the Index provider re-weighted securities from the free-float market cap weights of the Parent Index using this combined ESG score to construct the Index.
 Further information on the Index provider's ESG re-weighting factors and the MSCI ESG Rating system can be found on the Index provider's website. - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?